helium/HIP/xxxx-validator-challenges.md

 successful it sends the challengee the data to transmit.
 The Challengee then consults its ledger to see if the PoC is active.
 This is another potential failure point (#2) if the Challengee is not synced.
-The Challengee then transmits the packet and sends a receipt to the Challengeer over the same connection the Challenger dialed on.
+The Challengee then transmits the packet and sends a receipt to the Challenger over the same connection the Challenger dialled on.
 Tthis avoids another potential p2p failure.
 Any Hotspots observing the challenge packet then consults their ledger to see if they can resolve the challenge to a Challenger.
 This is another potential failure point (#3) if the witness is not in sync with the chain.
 If the